teusink/Home-Security-by-Pi/2-Configuration.md

    - Add the following source to Pi-Hole's Block Lists: `https://www.malwaredomainlist.com/hostslist/hosts.txt`

-### OpenVPN
+### PiVPN (OpenVPN)
-- Now we need to do some stuff to configure OpenVPN (so make sure it is installed) in such a way that it uses the Pi-hole as a DNS-resolver, and therefore utilizing the Pi-hole capabilities.
+- Now we need to do some stuff to configure PiVPN (so make sure it is installed) in such a way that it uses the Pi-hole as a DNS-resolver, and therefore utilizing the Pi-hole capabilities.

    - Create new file: `sudo nano /etc/dnsmasq.d/02-addint.conf`
    - Add line: `interface=tun0`, save and exit